How to get started with Filters in Landscape Photography

 Neutral density filter / grey filter / ND filter

 What does "ND filter" mean?
 The abbreviation stands for “Neutral Density”.
 The ND filter reduces the light intensity that comes through the lens onto your sensor or film.
 In my opinion, ND filters are one of the most creative tools in landscape photography.
 ND filters reduce the incidence of light and thereby extend the exposure time.
 Through the targeted use of specific exposure times, you can give the picture a very special effect and make it more interesting.
-There are no limits for your creativity.
+There are no limits to your creativity.
 Long exposures affect many different things.

 When used on a waterfall, the neutral density filter makes the water look silky.
 The same principle applies to Seascape photography.
 Landscape photographers love cloudy days.
 Why?
 A cloudy sky looks much more dramatic than a cloudless blue sky.
 A cloudy sky becomes really alive if you choose a longer exposure time.
 The choice of the right ND filter depends on the situation.
 If it is quite windy, I can use a weak ND filter because the movement of the clouds through the wind is very intense.
 On a less windy day, choose a stronger ND filter.
 Of course, the lighting situation and the time of day also play an important role here.
 In simple terms, I can say that I use neutral density filters in the following strengths when I take pictures at sunrise and sunset: ND8 / ND64 / ND1000.
 These filters reduce the light by 3/6/10 stops.
 For long exposure shots during the day, you should choose a stronger ND, like the ND32000 filter with 15 f-stops.